NishanBhattarai327/NishanBhattarai327.github.io/README.md

 ## Deployment

 This site is deployed using GitHub Pages.
-Any changes pushed to the main branch will be automatically deployed to the live site.
+Any changes pushed to the main branch will be automatically deployed to the live site at [https://nishanbhattarai327.github.io/](https://nishanbhattarai327.github.io/).

 ## Author

 Nishan Bhattarai - Computer Engineering Student